ioos/erddap-gold-standard/_docs/adding-datasets.md

 ---

 ## Adding a new dataset
-The [Use Cases](use-cases.md) page demonstrates how to ingest a few common data types into ERDDAP.
+The [Use Cases](/erddap-gold-standard/use-cases.html) page demonstrates how to ingest a few common data types into ERDDAP.
 Examples currently include datasets imported from NetCDF, CSV, and from an EML metadata file.

-### Working on the datasets.xml file
+### Working on the `datasets.xml` file

 From the [canonical ERDDAP docs](https://coastwatch.pfeg.noaa.gov/erddap/download/setupDatasetsXml.html):
 > After you have followed the ERDDAP installation instructions, you must edit the datasets.xml file in tomcat/content/erddap/ to describe the datasets that your ERDDAP installation will serve.

-###  Run GenerateDatasetsXML[.sh, .bat]
+###  Run `GenerateDatasetsXML.sh`
 Remember that everything is relative to the `erddap-gold-standard/` directory.
 So, if your data files are in `erddap-gold-standard/datasets/` your **Starting Directory** should be `/datasets`.